CEHS-research/eBook_ANOVA/docs/02-t_test_2samples.md

-## Eyeball method
+## Exploratory Data Analysis: the eyeball method

-**Do the two groups, treatment and control, have different oral conditions at initial observation?**
+**Do the two groups, treatment and control, have different oral conditions at initial observation?
+What about four weeks later?**

 Judge any difference in centers (means) within the context of the within group spread (stadard deviation/variance)